Write a Book Blurb that Sells: Steps & Examples

 Some editors dread writing book blurbs much more than editing books.
 And truly, it is a scary prospect.
 In under 150 words, the blurb writer has to capture the essence of the book, intrigue the reader, and convince the customer to part with their hard-earned cash.
 That is a tall order.
 Yet, every day, editors across the world do just that.

 Let’s peep into the world of blurbs and find out what goes on behind the scenes.
-It is very helpful for the self-published author to promote your book.
+It is very helpful for the self-published author to promote their book.

 What is a Book Blurb?

 Pick up any book you have, especially a paperback, and flip it over.
 The blurb will be staring at you, or you will be staring at it.
 The description at the back of the book cover which tells you about the book is the blurb.

 The blurb of a book is an overview of the themes, characters, goals, conflicts, and the mood and general atmosphere of the book.
 A brief description of a book is usually found on the back cover of a paperback or within the book sleeve of a hardcover book.
 For ebooks, the description is posted on a book’s purchasing page.
 With the increase in online book stores, blurbs are usually found on the product page of that particular book.
 However, no matter where they are found online and offline, every book needs a blurb, whether it is fiction, nonfiction, poetry, or children’s fiction.
 Genre is not a limitation for a book to have a blurb.

 Chances are you have been reading blurbs all your life but haven’t quite focused on them till you had to write one.
 Let’s find out more about blurbs.